tdilauro/Simplified-wiki/Deployment:-Quickstart-with-Docker.md

 So you're deploying your library's circulation manager.
 Awesome!
 If you'd like to get up and running quickly, we recommend using our Docker image.

+If you're already familiar with Docker and/or would like to contribute to our Docker builds, you can find our build files at [NYPL-Simplified/circulation-docker](https://github.com/NYPL-Simplified/circulation-docker).

 #### Circulation Manager

 ##### *Local Prep*